Photo of young children smiling in Cambodia

 Project Partners

-Alokito Shishu
+Alokito Kori

 Bangladesh | Dhaka

-Alokito Shishu is a youth-led organization that fosters the education and skill development of children, youth, and adolescents from marginalized communities.
+Alokito Kori is a youth-led organization that fosters the education and skill development of children, youth, and adolescents from marginalized communities.
 The organization promotes youth volunteerism and has a large network of youth volunteers in Bangladesh.

 Arshirbad Mohila Unnayan Samity